danielelkington/vue-camera-gestures/docs/guide/README.md

 - Prompt the user to repeat the gestures to verify the AI model
 - Emit events when the user performs the gestures

-::: warning Vue Support
+::: danger Vue Support
-Currently Vue Camera Gestures only supports Vue 2.x.
-Vue 3 support is coming soon.
+This page is only relevant for Vue 2 only.
+If you are using Vue 3, please go to [vue3.cameragestures.com](https://vue3.cameragestures.com)
 :::

 ## Demo